Red-crowned crane: China

+In 57.1 《禽之一 鹤》, mentioned crane - 仙禽 also can be named as 胎禽 (traditional chinese: 胎禽 pinyin: tāi qín) which means fetal bird.

-The Ming and Qing Dynasties endowed the Red Crowned Crane with the cultural connotation of loyalty, uprightness and noble morality.
-Red Crowned Crane is embroidered on the clothes of a civil servant.
+The Ming and Qing dynasties endowed the red crowned crane with the cultural connotation of loyalty, uprightness and noble morality. red crowned crane is embroidered on the clothes of a civil servant.
 It is listed as an important symbol next only to the Loong and Fenghuang used by the royal family.
 Therefore, people also regard the crane as a symbol of a high official.

-The image of Red Crowned Crane generally appears in Chinese cultural relics and works of art.Because of its importance in Chinese culture, the red-crowned crane was selected by the National Forestry Bureau of the People's Republic of China as a candidate for the title of national animal of China.
-This decision was deferred due to the red-crowned crane's Latin name translation as "Japanese crane".
+The image of red crowned crane generally appears in Chinese cultural relics and works of art.Because of its importance in Chinese culture, the red-crowned crane was selected by the National Forestry Bureau of the People's Republic of China as a candidate for the title of national animal of China.
+This decision was deferred due to the red-crowned crane's Linnaean taxonomic name "Grus japonensis".

-Robert Kuok's Kerry/Kuok Group also uses the red-crowned crane as its logo for operations in Hong Kong, Singapore, PR China, and overseas.
+Robert Kuok's Kerry/Kuok Group also uses the red-crowned crane as its logo for operations in Hong Kong, Singapore, mainland China, and overseas.

 Japan

 In Japan, this crane is known as the tanchōzuru and is said to live for 1,000 years.
 A pair of red-crowned cranes was used in the design for the Series D 1000-yen note (reverse side).
 In the Ainu language, the red-crowned crane is known as sarurun kamuy or "marsh kamuy".
 At Tsurui, they are one of the 100 Soundscapes of Japan.
 Cranes are said to grant favours in return for acts of sacrifice, as in Tsuru no Ongaeshi ("crane's return of a favor").

 Given its reputation, Jerry Huff, an American branding expert, recommended it as the international logo of Japan Airlines, after seeing a representation of it in a gallery of samurai crests.
 Huff wrote "I had faith that it was the perfect symbol for Japan Air Lines.
-I found that the crane myth was all positive—it mates for life (loyalty), and flies high for miles without tiring (strength).”
+I found that the crane myth was all positive—it mates for life (loyalty), and flies high for miles without tiring (strength)."